lightstar/anyjob/README.en.md

 Optionally creating of special context object is supported which has meaning when you launch jobs inside worker daemons.
 Context object is created right after daemon start and exists all its working time, so you can use it to manage shared long-term resources such as database connections and so on.

+**Semaphore** is a special entity used to wrap job or jobset execution into special section which can be entered only limited number of times.
+So using semaphores one could define that some job or jobset in any specific moment in time can be executed only by limited number of workers.

 ### Before using